ddev/ddev/docs/content/users/usage/commands.md

 Flags:

-* `--ssh-key-file`, `-f`: Full path to SSH private key file, use the flag multiple times to add more keys.
+* `--ssh-key-file`, `-f`: Path to SSH private key file, use the flag multiple times to add more keys.
-* `--ssh-key-path`, `-d`: Full path to directory with SSH private key(s), use the flag multiple times to add more directories.
+* `--ssh-key-path`, `-d`: Path to directory with SSH private key(s), use the flag multiple times to add more directories.

 ## `blackfire`